AmsaleTsige/alx-low_level_programming/0x02-functions_nested_loops/README.md

-task 9 Write a function that prints the 9 times task 10 Write a function that adds two integres task 11 Write a function that prints all natural number
+task 9 Write a function that prints the 9 times task 10 Write a function that adds two integres task 11 Write a function that prints all natural number task 12 Write a function that prints the n